avaneev/prvhash/README.md

 system which can be reached if there is only a small number of hash words in the system.
-PRNG will continously produce non-repeating random sequences given external entropy injections, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, and the number of hash words in the system.
+PRNG will continously produce non-repeating random sequences given external entropy injections, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, the number of hash words in the system, and the quality of the external entropy.
 A way to increase the structural limit is to use a parallel PRNG structure demonstrated in the `prvhash42s.h` file, which additionally increases the security exponentially.
-Also any non-constant entropy input usually increases the period of randomness, which, when extrapolated to hashing, means that the period's exponent increases by message's entropy in bits.
+Also any non-constant entropy input usually increases the period of randomness, which, when extrapolated to hashing, means that the period's exponent increases by message's entropy in bits, approximately.

 Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `lcg` inputs, adding guaranteed security firewalls, and increasing